normal-computing/fuji-web/README.md

 ## Credits

 - WebWand's image annotation method was inspired by Microsoft's [UFO paper](https://arxiv.org/abs/2402.07939).
-- Web Agent as a tool that lives in browser sidepanel was inspired by [TaxyAI's browser extension](https://github.com/TaxyAI/browser-extension).
+- Web Agent as a tool that lives in the browser sidepanel was inspired by [TaxyAI's browser extension](https://github.com/TaxyAI/browser-extension).
 We also used some of its UI code.
 - The Chrome extension set-up leveraged an awesome boilerplate project [Jonghakseo/chrome-extension-boilerplate-react-vite](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite).
 - The WebWand logo was designed by [Mengdi](https://twitter.com/mengdi_en).